Qwilt/qctl/README.md

 ## Overview

-qctl provides a unified interface for managing Qwilt Cloud resources including authentication, configuration, clusters, applications, and images.
+qctl provides a unified interface for managing Qwilt Cloud resources including authentication, clusters, applications, images, and more.

 ## Installation